Article · 10 May 2026 · By Mike

 Passive hydrostatic gates are highly effective at the application they are designed for.
 They are not a universal flood solution:

-- They protect a specific opening — adjacent or secondary entry points still need manual or automatic barriers
+- They protect a specific opening — adjacent or secondary entry points still need manual or automatic barriers; a gate at the main ramp does not protect a pedestrian stairwell on the other side of the building

 - They require a serviceable threshold — uneven or damaged paving undermines the seal; site preparation works are sometimes needed before installation

-- They have a rated maximum depth — specify to that depth; events exceeding it will overtop the gate
+- They have a rated maximum depth — specify to the correct depth; events exceeding the rating will overtop the gate

-A complete protection plan for an underground carpark typically combines an automatic gate at the ramp entry with drain plugs or backflow valves at internal floor drains.
+A complete protection plan for an underground carpark typically combines an automatic gate at the ramp entry with drain backflow valves at internal floor drains, and considers the stairwell and fire exit entries as secondary barrier locations.

 Automatic flood gates are custom-engineered to the opening.
-Provide the following information when requesting a quote:
+Provide the following when requesting a quote:

-- Clear opening width — measured between obstructions, not between walls
+- Clear opening width — measured between obstructions, not wall faces

 - Threshold profile — flat, recessed, or cambered